kayuksel/meta-map-elites/README.md

 In this work, a meta-learning method for quality-diversity optimization is proposed
 by learning the mutation operator of map-elites via a convolutional neural network.

 Experimental results shown its effectiveness in first-order non-convex optimization.
+The speed of convergence is remarkable against SotA black-box optimization methods.

 # Comparison with Nevergrad NGOpt